aiven/devportal/docs/products/postgresql/howto/report-metrics-grafana.rst

 Now your Grafana service is connected to M3DB as a data source and you can go ahead and visualize your PostgreSQL metrics.

-Open Aiven PostgreSQL Metrics Prebuilt Dashboard
+Open Aiven PostgreSQL metrics prebuilt dashboard
 ------------------------------------------------

 In Grafana, go to "Dashboards" and "Manage" and double click on the Aiven PostgreSQL Resources dashboard that bears name of the metrics database.